JasonZhouPW/kafka-orderer/README.md

 - `window`: When in deliver mode, how many blocks can the server send without acknowledgement.
 Default value: `10`.
 - `ack`: When in deliver mode, send acknowledgment per this many blocks received.
 Default value: `7`.
 (Consult the [proto file](https://github.com/kchristidis/kafka-orderer/blob/devel/ab/ab.proto) for more info on the `seek`/`window`/`ack` options.)

+## Docker Compose

+`CGO_ENABLED=0 GOOS=linux go build -a; docker build -t kchristidis/orderer .; docker-compose up`

+This will bring up a server that can be reached at the default port on your Docker host.

 ## TODO

 A rough list, in descending priority: